The Power (TV series): Episodes

-Ugla Hauksdóttir, Lisa Gunning, Neasa Hardiman, Logan Kibens, and Shannon Murphy will direct episodes.
-The third episode is written by Raelle Tucker & Sue Chung, and the sixth is written by Stacy Osei-Kuffour and Raelle Tucker & Brennan Peters.

 Production

 Development

-In February 2019, it was announced that Jane Featherstone and Reed Morano would adapt The Power for Amazon.
+In February 2019, it was announced that Jane Featherstone and Reed Morano would adapt the novel The Power by Naomi Alderman for Amazon.
 The production company Sister Pictures had previously optioned the book in 2016.
-The Power was created by Naomi Alderman, who wrote the novel on which the series is based.
-The series is executive produced by Featherstone, Naomi de Pear, Alderman, Claire Wilson, and Raelle Tucker and produced by Tim Bricknell.
-In March 2023, Morano exited the series, opting not to be credited as director and executive producer.
+Featherstone, Naomi de Pear, Alderman, Claire Wilson, and Raelle Tucker serve as executive producers, while Tim Bricknell serves as a produce.
+In March 2022, Morano exited the series, opting not to be credited as director and executive producer.

 Writing

-The series has an all-female writers room, which includes Claire Wilson, Sarah Quintrell, Whit Anderson, Stacy Osei-Kuffour, Rebecca Levene, Raelle Tucker, Sue Chung, and Brennan Peters.
+The series has an all-female writers room, which includes Claire Wilson, Sarah Quintrell, Whit Anderson, Stacy Osei-Kuffour, Rebecca Levene, Raelle Tucker, Sue Chung, Brennan Peters, and Michelle Hsu.
 Quintrell also serves as co-executive producer and story consultant.

 Casting

 In late October 2019, Leslie Mann was cast as Margot Cleary-Lopez.
 Auliʻi Cravalho was cast the next month as Jos Cleary-Lopez.
 In January 2020, John Leguizamo, Toheeb Jimoh, Ria Zmitrowicz, Halle Bush, Heather Agyepong, Nico Hiraga and Daniela Vega were cast.
 Later that month, Eddie Marsan was cast as Bernie Monke.
-In February, Rainn Wilson was cast as Daniel Dandon, but was replaced by Tim Robbins in January 2021 due to scheduling conflicts caused by the COVID-19 pandemic.
+In February, Rainn Wilson was cast as Daniel Dandon but was replaced by Tim Robbins in January 2021 due to scheduling conflicts caused by the COVID-19 pandemic.
 The next month, Rob Delaney, Alice Eve, Edwina Findley, Jacob Fortune-Lloyd, Sam Buchanan, Juliet Cowan, and Simbi Ajikawo were cast in recurring roles.
 Archie Rush, Gerrison Machado, Pietra Castro and Zrinka Cvitešić were cast as series regulars.
 In April, Ana Ularu was cast as Zoia.
 In May 2022, it was reported that Mann and Robbins had dropped out of the series.
 In August, it was announced that their roles would be assumed by Toni Collette and Josh Charles, respectively.

 Filming

-The series was set to start production in late 2019 in Georgia, but withdrew due to a newly-signed abortion law.
+The series had been set to start production in late 2019 in the US state of Georgia but moved to Fairford and Lechlade in the south west of the UK due to a newly signed abortion law in Georgia.
 Filming began in early February 2020 but was paused in March due to the COVID-19 pandemic.
-Filming occurred in Fairford and Lechlade.
-Other shooting locations included the Crystal Palace National Sports Centre and Bawdsey, which was chosen to take the place of Toronto, where filming was supposed to occur before the pandemic.
+Other shooting locations included the Crystal Palace National Sports Centre and Bawdsey, which was chosen to take the place of Toronto, where filming had been planned to occur before the pandemic.
 In late October 2021, the series filmed near Walvis Bay in Namibia.

 Collette filmed her scenes for the series over a period of five weeks.

+Music

+The music for the series is composed by Morgan Kibby.

 Release

-The first three episodes are set to premiere on Prime Video on March 31, 2023, with one new episode released each Friday until the finale on May 12, 2023.
+The first three episodes premiered on Prime Video on 31 March 2023, with one new episode released each Friday until the finale on 12 May 2023.